opencitations/OpenCitationsCorpus/DataImport/BucketControl/README.md

 (cf. [http://arxiv.org/help/bulk_data_s3](arxiv bulk donload)) in order to work with the arxiv repositoty.

+__DISCLAIMER__
+The programm s3cmd is released under GNU Public License v2 (GPLv2) by s3tools.org and we included it here for convenience.
+Apart from the small patch we did not modify s3cmd at all.
-__OTHERWISE WE DID NOT MODIFY s3cmd AT ALL.
-CREDITS GO TO s3tools.org!__
+CREDITS GO TO s3tools.org!

-Youu will still have to run 's3cmd --configure' with your amazon account details.
+You will have to run 's3cmd --configure' and enter yout amazon account details.

 The file list 's3_contentes.txt' will be used as a checklist, addings '#' on all lines which we have started to dowload.
 We filled the file